Guiding you through all the jargon and giving it to you straight, no chaser.

 What does LTV mean?
 Read on to find out!

 - ARM (Adjustable-Rate Mortgage): No, not the body appendage.
 While fixed-rate mortgages have the same interest rate and monthly payment for the life of the loan, the interest rate and monthly payments on an ARM change (hence the word “adjustable”).
 ARM interest rates are typically fixed for a period between three and 10 years before they change.
 The new payment is calculated using a rate based on an underlying index like LIBOR (not an essential acronym for home buying, but it stands for “London Interbank Offered Rate”) or the CMT (Constant Maturity Treasury) plus a margin.
 Understanding how your rate can change and how this can increase your payment is very important.
+You can check the latest ARM rates on Trulia.

 - CFPB (Consumer Financial Protection Bureau): This government agency is in charge of helping people understand government rules like “Know Before You Owe,” which replaced the Good Faith Estimate in 2015.
 The agency enforces rules like Know Before You Owe, which provide borrowers more transparency in the mortgage process and knowledge about what they can afford.